awsdocs/amazon-lex-developer-guide/doc_source/gl-limits.md

 This section describes current quotas in Amazon Lex\.
 These quotas are grouped by categories\.

+Service quotas can be adjusted or increased\.
+Contact AWS customer support to increase a quota\.
+It can take a few days to increase a service quota\.
+If you're increasing your quota as part of a larger project, be sure to add this time to your plan\.

 **Topics**
 + [Runtime Service Quotas](#gl-limits-runtime)
 + [Model Building Quotas](#gl-limits-model-building)